Key TDS / TCS Proposed Changes in Budget 2026-27

 Key Amendments in TDS Provisions

-1. Interest awarded by the Motor Accident Claim Tribunal (MACT) to a natural person is proposed to be exempt from Income Tax, where the aggregate amount of such interest received during the financial year does not exceed ₹50,000.
+1. Interest awarded by the Motor Accident Claim Tribunal (MACT) to a natural person is proposed to be fully exempt from Income Tax.
 Accordingly, no TDS shall be deducted on such interest.

 2. TDS on supply of manpower services shall be covered under Section 194C as “work”, and tax shall be deducted at the applicable contractor rates.
 Accordingly, TDS shall be deducted at 1% where payment is made to a resident individual or HUF, and at 2% where payment is made to any other resident person.